fvanroie/PS_OPNsense/README.md

 Platform   | Edition            | Version
 -----------|--------------------|--------
 Windows 10 | PowerShell Desktop | 5.1
-Windows 10 | PowerShell Core    | RC 6.0
+Windows 10 | PowerShell Core    | 6.0 GA

-PS_OPNsense aims to be cross-platform on PowerShell Core RC 6.0 and up, however it has not been tested on Linux and MacOS yet.
+PS_OPNsense aims to be cross-platform on PowerShell Core 6.0 GA and up, however it has not been tested on Linux and MacOS yet.
+Let me know what works and what doesn't.
 Feel free to use it on these platforms and report back any [issues](https://github.com/fvanroie/PS_OPNsense/issues) you encouter.
+The goal is to make PS_OPNsense crossplatform with PowerShell Core.